Perspectives: Living with a Prenatal Diagnosis of HPE

 This entry is the beginning of a series called, ‘Perspectives.’
 We will be bringing our readers a variety of perspectives, shared by HPE parents in different phases of the HPE journey.
 These phases include prenatally living with HPE, having an infant/toddler with HPE, having an elementary-aged child with HPE, having a teenager with HPE, having an adult with HPE, and having an angel with HPE.

 This particular entry was submitted by Donna, a mother living with a prenatal diagnosis of HPE.
 She is currently 34 weeks, and awaiting the birth of her daughter.
 Many of you reading this may be able to relate to this experience, if you are a HPE parent that received the diagnosis during pregnancy.
 I’m sure it will take you back to that very day when you learned about your child.
-As I was reading Donna’s story, it was almost as if I was recalling my very own story with my daughter, whose name is coincidentally Abby!
-My experience was very similar, except I was pregnant with twins.

 If you are a HPE parent who didn’t receive the diagnosis during pregnancy or you are not a parent of a child with HPE, and just following/supporting HoPE, you will definitely find this entry interesting.
 This mother’s perspective will give you insight into what it’s like to find out you are expecting a baby with a life-threatening condition.
 The entry is somewhat lengthy, so we are separating it into two parts.
 The following is ‘Part One’ of Living with a Prenatal Diagnosis of HPE…